Skip to main content

 Once you have money coming in, you need to avoid debt.
 If you are already in debt, it is wise to eliminate it as soon as possible.

 The first step is to stop gathering more debt.
-This is not always possible if you pay for medical bills, rent, food, and essentials.
+This is not always possible if you pay medical bills, rent, food, and essentials.
 Cut spending where you can to prevent more debt.

 Common options to eliminate debt include: